-This program explores the operations and history of the top secret Pine Gap Joint Defence Facility, located 16 kilometres southwest of Alice Springs on Arrernte land.
+This program explores the operations and history of the top secret Pine Gap Joint Defence Facility, located abou 18 kilometres south-west of Alice Springs on Arrernte land.

 This episode is part 1 of 2 and features a conversation with Prof Richard Tanter, an academic and activist, who has studied, taught and authored many pieces about Pine Gap and Australia’s defence policy over the decades.